Skip to content

 Risk-proportionate controls for securing multi-model agent orchestration.

-MASO extends the parent framework's principles into multi-agent territory.
-The same philosophy applies: controls should be proportionate to risk, applied at the right time for the right purposes.
+That evaluation must be proportionate to risk.
+An agent reading internal documents does not need the same scrutiny as one executing financial transactions.
+MASO provides the controls, tiers, and resilience model to scale security to consequence.
 AI product owners can quickly identify the controls relevant to their deployment and consciously deselect those that do not apply.
 Every organisation has its own way of working, and the framework is designed to fit that context rather than override it.

 Built or Bought: MASO Applies Either Way